 15. iZombie (IMDb score: 7.8)

-The show iZombie follows the story of Olivia Moore, a medical resident who became a zombie.
+Olivia Moore is a medical resident who became a zombie.
 Olivia was attending a boat party when she became an undead creature.
-If she wants to survive, she has to keep a healthy diet, eating human brains.
+To survive, she has to keep a healthy diet, eating human brains.
 This complicates every aspect of her life now that she has a new hunger for her human friends and family.

 She decided to end her relationship and her career, after which she started working at a morgue.
 There she manages to satisfy her new appetite, but one day she is discovered by her boss.
 Doctor Chakrabarti decided to help Olivia because he was intrigued by her condition and wanted to learn more about that.